mbronshteyn/usermanagement/README.md

 Sample project to work with SpringBoot REST controllers, Bean Mapping libraries, Spring Data JPA and in-memory h2 database.

+## Spring Data JPA
+The project shows how to use One-To-Many and Many-To-One relations.
+User object has one to many relation to Club.

 ## Postman
 The project has postman collection json file which can be used to trigger endpoints.
 I have configured Spring Security Basic Authentication.
 The username/password are in local properties file.
 Just in case they are root/root.